 If you own a copy of Fallout 3 or Fallout: New Vegas, you can open the Fallout Mod Manager normally.
-Just select the option that matches the game you have installed and then click on the Open button in the bottom of the browser to navigate to your Skyrim folder.
+Just select the option that matches the game you have installed and then click on the Open button at the bottom of the browser to navigate to your Skyrim folder.
 Select the Skyrim - Voices.bsa and click Open.
-The browser will load all of the archived files which might take a couple of seconds.
-You can click the Sort button to organize your results alphabetically, or type some text into the filter to refine your search.
+The browser will load all of the archived files, which might take a couple of seconds.
+You can click the Sort button to organize your results alphabetically or type some text into the filter to refine your search.

 Change the Name of the Extracted Files

 I cannot provide modding advice beyond what is contained in my tutorials: I probably don't know the answer. :( That's the problem with huge subjects like Skyrim modding.
-Good luck, you adventure has just begun!
+Good luck; your adventure has just begun!

 Thanks a lot this is helpful for things other than hirelings as well!